-- COVID case rates in the Bay Area have decreased since early September, hospitalizations have slowed, and deaths have remained low thanks to high vaccination rates and masking. - California is one of a handful US states with cases low enough stay in the "substantial" transmission category as of October 20.
-However, 34% of hospitals report staff shortages. - It's all delta: The delta variant is now nearly 100% of all variants sequenced in California.

-A holistic prevention approach with vaccines, masks, testing and other strategies is crucial for a safer school year, winter season, to get ahead of new variants and get out of this pandemic.
+- COVID case rates in the Bay Area have decreased since early September, hospitalizations have slowed, and deaths have remained low thanks to high vaccination rates and masking. - California is one of two US states with cases low enough stay in the "substantial" transmission category as of October 6.
+However, some regions in California, such as Central Valley counties with low vaccination rates, are still overwhelmed with hospitalizations. - Nationwide, case rates are highest among people under 18.
+COVID hospitalizations are finally decreasing across the US, though some hospitals remain at crisis levels in areas with low vaccination rates.
+There are still nearly 2,000 deaths from COVID each day.
+While pediatric hospitalizations are still at record levels, they are finally decreasing.
+The East Bay has maintained low pediatric hospitalization rates. - A holistic prevention approach with vaccines, masks, testing and other strategies are crucial for a safer school year, winter season, to get ahead of new variants and get out of this pandemic.

 Get your flu vaccine this fall and help us avoid a twindemic!
+With kids back in school and more in-person activities, it'll be crucial for each of us to help reduce a surge in respiratory diseases this winter by getting vaccinated against the flu virus.
 Health care workers in Alameda County are required to get their annual flu vaccination.
 Flu vaccine requirements for health care workers are also strongly recommended in Contra Costa County.